sriharikapu/StatusIM-SwarmImplementation/README.md

 Further Scope:

 Right now am able to store and serve a static html from the swarm.
 In future we can use a similar approch for the storing of static portfolio websites/ Resumes and any content behind the hash.
 Right now its possible to do live streaming video's over swarm.
-Which can possibilly unleash us in creating much more sophisticated infrastructure which can help us in building a better `Web3.0.`
+Which can possibilly unleash us in creating much more sophisticated infrastructure which can help us in building a better `Web3.0.` Its possible to host the swarm static web page over ENS.

+For collaborating:
+- Fork the code and create pull request.
+- If you come accoss create issues Reach out to the community on [Gitter](https://gitter.im/ethereum/swarm)

 # Tools used